Optimal state estimation: Turnpike analysis and performance results: Turnpike in optimal state estimation

-Figure~\ref{fig:OE} shows the difference between the optimal state $x^*_j$ and the solution of the truncated problem $\hat{x}^*_j$ for $j\in\mathbb{I}_{[\tau,\tau+N]}$.
-One can clearly see that the optimal reference $x^*_{0:T}$ serves as turnpike for the solution $\hat{x}^*_{\tau:\tau+N}$.
-In particular, $\hat{x}^*_{\tau:\tau+N}$ is constructed from three pieces: an initial transient where $\hat{x}^*$ converges to the turnpike ${x}^*$, a large phase where $\hat{x}^*$ stays near the turnpike ${x}^*$, and a transient at the end of the horizon where $\hat{x}^*$ diverges from the turnpike ${x}^*$.
-Figure~\ref{fig:OE} indicates that these transients\footnote{ In the turnpike-related literature, the left transient is usually referred to as \emph{approaching arc} and the right transient as \emph{leaving arc}. } are independent of the horizon length $N$.
-For the special cases at the boundaries ($\tau=0$ and $\tau=T-N$), they only occur on one side (for an explanation, see Remark~\ref{rem:boundary} below).
-Note that a similar behavior is also observed (but not shown due to lack of space) for the input difference $\hat{w}^*_j-{w}^*_j$, $j\in\mathbb{I}_{[\tau,\tau+N]}$.
+Figure~\ref{fig:OE} shows the difference between $x^*_j$ and $\hat{x}^*_j$ over $j\in\mathbb{I}_{[\tau,\tau+N]}$.
+Here, we find that the sequence $\hat{x}^*_{\tau:\tau+N}$ generally consists of three pieces: first, a transient at the beginning where $\hat{x}^*_j$ converges to ${x}^*_j$ (also called the \emph{approaching arc}); second, a large middle phase where $\hat{x}^*_j$ stays near ${x}^*_j$; third, a transient at the end where $\hat{x}^*_j$ diverges from ${x}^*_j$ (also called the \emph{leaving arc}).
+Figure~\ref{fig:OE} indicates that these transients are independent of $N$.
+For the special cases at the boundaries ($\tau=0$ and $\tau=T-N$), we observe one-sided transients; here, we refer to Remark~\ref{rem:motivation_TP} below for a detailed discussion.